 General.
-Trex Company, Inc. is the world's largest manufacturer of high-performance composite decking and railing products, which are marketed under the brand name Trex[®] and manufactured in the United States.
+Trex Company, Inc. is the world's largest manufacturer of high-performance composite decking and railing products, which are marketed under the brand name Trex® and manufactured in the United States.
 We offer a comprehensive set of aesthetically durable, low-maintenance product offerings in the decking, railing, porch, fencing, trim, steel deck framing, and outdoor lighting categories.
 We believe that the range and variety of our product offerings allow consumers to design much of their outdoor living space using Trex brand products.
 Our products are provided in a wide selection of sizes and lengths and are available with several finishes and numerous colors.
 A majority of our products are made in a proprietary process that combines reclaimed wood fibers and recycled polyethylene film.
 Trex products offer a number of significant aesthetic advantages over wood while providing a better alternative for many of wood's major functional disadvantages, which include warping, splitting and other damage from moisture.
 Our products require no staining, are resistant to moisture damage, provide a splinter-free surface and do not require chemical treatment against rot or insect infestation.
-These qualities result in low-maintenance products when compared to the on-going maintenance requirements for a wood deck and make Trex products less costly than wood over the life of the deck.
-Trex products are stain resistant and color fast.
+These qualities result in low-maintenance products are stain resistant and color fast.
 Special characteristics (including resistance to splitting, the ability to bend, and ease and consistency of machining and finishing) facilitate deck, railing, porch, fencing and trim installation, reduce contractor call-backs and afford consumers a wide range of design options.